20 free views remaining out of 20

 Lagging Sectors

-XLY - Consumer Disc.
-XLK - Technology XLF - Financials
+XLC - Communication XLY - Consumer Disc.
+XLV - Healthcare

 Why it matters: Money flows between sectors in predictable patterns.
 When defensive sectors lead in a bull market, it often precedes a correction.
 When growth leads after a downturn, it signals recovery.
 View Full RRG Chart